temporalio/documentation/docs/php/how-to-set-a-schedule-to-close-timeout-in-php.md

 ---

 Because Activities are reentrant, only a single stub can be used for multiple Activity invocations.
-The follow code creates an Activity with a `ScheduleToCloseTimeout` set to 2 seconds.
+The following code creates an Activity with a `ScheduleToCloseTimeout` set to 2 seconds.

 ```php
 $this->greetingActivity = Workflow::newActivityStub(